AMC Matador: 1973

 The Matador hardtop, sedan, and station wagon body styles came in only one trim model for 1973, with numerous appearance and comfort options.
 The 1973 model year brought new U.S. National Highway Traffic Safety Administration (NHTSA) regulations that required all passenger cars to withstand a 5 mph front and a 2.5 mph rear impacts without damage to the engine, lights, and safety equipment.
 Matadors gained stronger front and rear bumpers.
-The front bumper included self-restoring telescoping shock absorbers and more prominent vertical rubber guards, while the rear bumper gained vertical black rubber bumper guards that replaced a pair of similar and previously optional chrome bumper guards.
+The front bumper included self-restoring telescoping shock absorbers and more prominent vertical rubber guards.
+In contrast, the rear bumper gained vertical black rubber bumper guards that replaced a pair of similar and previously optional chrome bumper guards.
 Aside from the changes to the bumpers, the design of the 1973 model was identical to the 1972 model except for new tail light lens assemblies and a slightly different grille pattern.
-The dash and instrument cluster of the 1972 model was repeated in the 1973 model although the steering wheel horn pad no longer included a "bullseye" emblem, which had been in use since the last year of the Rebel models.
-The full-width bench seat was standard with 50/50 individually adjustable and reclining seats were optional on all body styles.
+The dash and instrument cluster of the 1972 model were repeated in the 1973 model.
+However, the steering wheel horn pad no longer included a "bullseye" emblem, which had been used since the last year of the Rebel models.
+The full-width bench seat was standard with 50-50 individually adjustable and reclining seats were optional on all body styles.
 The station wagons came with "Uganda" vinyl upholstery, while the two-door hardtops offered optional front bucket seats.

-All V8-powered Matadors came with a TorqueFlite 998 automatic transmission and a column-mounted shifter.
+All V8-powered Matadors included a TorqueFlite 998 automatic transmission and a column-mounted shifter.
 The V8 Autolite 2100 carburetor was replaced with the modified Motorcraft 2150 carburetor.
-The 232 CID I6 was the base engine with a column-mounted three-speed manual transmission, with a 258 CID I6 optional, with which only the station wagon could be ordered with a manual transmission because almost all six-cylinder powered Matadors came with TorqueFlite 904 automatics.
+The 232 CID I6 was the base engine with a column-mounted three-speed manual transmission, with a 258 CID I6 optional, with which only the station wagon could be ordered with manual transmission because almost all six-cylinder powered Matadors came with TorqueFlite 904 automatics.

 Promotional and publicity efforts for the Matador included sponsorship at NASCAR racing events.
 Mark Donohue drove a two-door hardtop prepared by Roger Penske on the road course at Riverside, California, on 21 January 1973, lapping the entire field to win this NASCAR Cup Series race.
 This was also Penske's first NASCAR victory at the Winston Western 500, with Donohue's Matador leading 138 out of the 191 laps.

 A comparison of 1973 Matador owners conducted by Popular Mechanics indicated increased satisfaction and fewer problems than was the case with the owners of the essentially similar 1970 AMC Rebel three years earlier.

-The intermediate-sized car market segment was growing to almost 20% of the total market by 1973, but the hardtop was the slowest-selling version in the Matador line, "in a segment where two-door hardtops were customarily the most popular (and profitable) models."
+The intermediate-sized car market segment was growing to almost twenty percent of the total domestic automobile market by 1973.
+Still, the hardtop was the slowest-selling version in the Matador line "in a segment where two-door hardtops were customarily the most popular (and profitable) models."
 Automobile Quarterly reviewed the 1973 cars and summarized that "AMC actually has a very strong product line, but public awareness of it seems so feeble as to be negligible. ...
-The Matador became a typical intermediate, an exact counterpart of the Satellite/Coronet or Torino/Montego", and ranked AMC's car as a "good buy."
+The Matador became a typical intermediate, an exact counterpart of the Satellite/Coronet or Torino/Montego", and ranked AMC's car as a "good buy".